Simon-K-Schaefer/ManifoldX/README.md

 Download FoldX and unzip to target location.
 Download ManifoldX folder and unzip files in the same folder.

-#ManifoldX is designed for HPC worklfows and requires not input during the process after initial process call.
+#ManifoldX is designed for HPC worklfows and requires no input during the process after the initial process call.

 #Core counts have to be specified in the header section of ManifoldX.sh

 Modify utilised cores and RAM to compatible system specificications.